rakurame96/rust-workspace/inpyjama-30-days-of-rust/README.md

 use std::{cmp::min, cmp::max};
 ```

+**Concept of Ownership in rust**
+> The types covered previously (u8/i8, f8/16, etc,.) are of a known size, can be stored on the stack and popped off the stack when their scope is over, and can be quickly and trivially copied to make a new, independent instance if another part of code needs to use the same value in a different scope.

 # Interesting Articles to read
 * Author of this below site : [Amos Wenger](https://github.com/fasterthanlime)
 * https://fasterthanli.me/articles/a-half-hour-to-learn-rust